Switchback Travel (Jason Hummel)

 See the Goal Zero Crush Chroma Lantern

-The final Black Diamond lantern to make our list is their Apollo.
-Like their Moji, Zip, and Volt above, the Apollo features the frosted globe that we love for providing a diffused, even light around camp, along with a user-friendly build including an easy-to-read power meter display and single button for adjusting settings.
+The final Black Diamond lantern to make our list is their Orbiter 650, which is an upgraded take on their longstanding Apollo.
+Like their Moji above, the Orbiter features the frosted globe that we love for providing a diffused, even light around camp, along with a user-friendly build including an easy-to-read power meter display and intuitive settings adjustments.
 But the real highlight is the practical folding/hanging design, which includes a double-hook metal loop at the top for securing to a branch or tent webbing loop and folding legs underneath for standing the unit on a picnic table or rock.
-Combined with a respectable 225-lumen max output, rechargeable battery, and USB port, the Apollo is a well appointed and highly versatile option.
+Combined with a very respectable 650-lumen max output, rechargeable battery, and USB port, the Orbiter is a well-appointed and highly versatile option.

 Weight: 9.9 oz.